firesidetoolkit/firesidetoolkit.github.io/support.md

 _Warning:_ You cannot recover a deleted character.

 ## Paths
 Paths are where the action of your game will take place.
-Each path is made up of a background image, dialogues, and buttons.
+Each Path is made up of a background image, dialogues, and buttons.
 Dialogues have the ability to affect the various attributes you have created via impacts.
 Dialogues will play in the order they appear on the Dialogue list of the "Edit Path" screen.
-Buttons give you the ability to have paths lead to different destinations.
+Buttons give you the ability to have Paths lead to different destinations.
 Buttons are always the last part of a path to be displayed.
 If you use default values, only two buttons may be created.
 If you use custom coordinates, you will be able to add more than two buttons.

 ### Creating a Path
 On the Project Home screen, click the "Create..." drop down menu.
 Click the "Path" button.
-You will be prompted to name your new path.
+You will be prompted to name your new Path.
 After clicking the "Ok" button, the "Edit Path" screen will appear.
-Click the "Save" button at the bottom right of any of the tabs on this screen to save the path.
+Click the "Save" button at the bottom right of any of the tabs on this screen to save the Path.

 ### Editing an Existing Path
-On the "Paths" list of Project Home screen, double click the path you would like to edit.
+On the "Paths" list of Project Home screen, double click the Path you would like to edit.
 The "Edit Path" screen will appear with all the appropriate fields filled out.
-After making any edits you wish to the path, click the "Save" button at the bottom right of any of the tabs on this screen to save the changes to the path.
+After making any edits you wish to the Path, click the "Save" button at the bottom right of any of the tabs on this screen to save the changes to the Path.

 ### Selecting a Path Image
 On the right side of the "Dialogues" tab of the "Edit Path" screen, click the "Choose Path Image" button.